 - Should I put plastic sheeting between the timber walls and insulation, or should I put plastic sheeting between the insulation and the inner wall cladding?
 Or both?

-- Should the plastic sheeting be applied throughout the whole structure, or only be applied to the wall that gets the most warmth in winter, or only on the flooring, or the warmest wall and the flooring?
+- Should the plastic sheeting be applied throughout the whole structure, or only be applied to the wall that gets the most warmth in winter, or only on the flooring, or both the warmest wall and the flooring?

-- Should I forgo plastic sheeting entirely due to my climate zone and rather opt for a vapour retardant which slows down the transfer of moisture rather than blocking it completely?
+- Should I forgo plastic sheeting entirely due to my climate zone and rather opt for a vapour retardant which slows down the transfer of moisture, rather than blocking it completely?